vstinner/cpython_core_tutorial/getting_started.rst

 * Get a running Python executable built manually
 * Run basic sanity checks to make sure that your executable is working
+* If the goal is make contribution to CPython first fork the project

 Requirements: